biblehong/8-Week-SQL-Challenge/Case Study #3 : Foodie-Fi.md

     **Result**

     <img src="https://github.com/user-attachments/assets/8d9a6379-977b-422d-8a3c-0e9553c55d3e" alt="Case Study #3: Foodie-Fi" width="180" height="80">

+    - it takes an average of 105 days before a customer upgrades to an annual plan.

 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)
     ```sql